YcheLanguageStudio/JavaRelatedStudy/SoftwareAnalysis/Assignments/Assign2/ReadMe.md

   - the result of the second fault in line 304 is good, ranking the first
   - but the other is bad , beacase I did not generate good test cases for that I suppose

+- observations
+  - too many failure or too many suceess will influence the performance
+  - and number of test cases between different categories should be quite similar to acheive better performance

 ##Fault Fixing(10% Points)

 I found two faults.